RetroReversing/retroReversing/pages/consoles/xbox360/Xbox360DevkitHardware.md

 # Xbox 360 Slim Development Kit

 The Sidecar for the Xbox 360 S Development kit is optional, and when not present it is a Test Kit instead [^5], which is an efficient way to produce both test and development kits, and allows game studios to upgrade test kits when needed.

 ![DevKit Boxes](https://github.com/user-attachments/assets/8141faaf-0f2d-4dce-84e1-d4cb225fc94d)

+The official PR statement from Microsoft states:
+> Microsoft has released a brand new Xbox Development Kit that is designed to increase efficiency and reduce cost for Xbox 360 development teams of all sizes.
+It will feature additional RAM for development purposes, built-in flash memory, larger hard disk drives and a smaller form factor at a significantly reduced price from its predecessor.

+> The new XDK console gives developers the option to license a Sidecar attachment that enables debugging and disc emulation.
+Not all members of a development team need these capabilities, so this new Sidecar option offers greater flexibility for studios.
+The Sidecar can be shared among multiple XDK consoles, removing the need to license additional higher cost debugging consoles.
+These changes will reduce the overall price to create, test, debug, and release an Xbox 360 or Xbox LIVE Arcade game.

 ## With Sidecar
 With the sidecar it became a full development kit: